Polymer/old-docs-site/README.md

 ## Install the requirements

 We use Jekyll 1.0+ and [Grunt][grunt] to generate the documentation.
-You'll need to install the requirements before working on the docs:
+You'll need to install the requirements before working on the docs (these instructions assume [NPM is already installed](http://nodejs.org/download/)):

     sudo gem install jekyll
+    sudo npm install -g grunt-cli
     npm install

 You'll also need the App Engine dev server to preview the docs locally.
 [Download the SDK](https://developers.google.com/appengine/downloads).